Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Betting Insights

-- The Hurricanes have been a moneyline favorite 77 times this season, and have gone 51-26 in those games.
+- The Hurricanes have won 66.2% of their games this season when they've been a moneyline favorite (51-26).

-- Carolina has a record of 36-19 when playing as a moneyline favorite with odds of -150 or shorter (65.5% win percentage).

-- The Hurricanes have an implied moneyline win probability of 60.0% in this contest.
+- The Hurricanes have a 60.0% chance to win this contest based on the moneyline's implied probability.

 Panthers Betting Insights